 On a hot day, the air in your home rises close to the ceiling, while the cooler air sinks to the floor.
-By manipulating the air flow in your home with strategically placed fans, you can shift the air so that it is more evenly distributed to create a more comfortable temperature.
+By manipulating the air flow in your home with strategically placed fans, you can shift the air to more evenly distribute it.
+This air flow shift creates a more comfortable temperature.
 Utilize your fans so that cold air is moved up from the floor.
-The pivoting head of a pedestal fan, table fan, or wall-mount fan can be used to push cool air upward.
+Use the pivoting head of a pedestal fan or table fan to push cool air upward.
 Place your fan so it faces the opposite wall across your main living space, or the area you wish to cool.
-Point the fan lower so that it drives cool air up and out across the room.
+Point the fan lower so that it drives cool air up and out around the room.
 Larger living space?
 Try a tower fan for extra power to circulate and move air currents.

 Use Smart Saving Strategies

 Pairing your AC with a fan is one step in making sure your home stays cool.
-For homeowners who have central air conditioning, setting the thermostats higher in summer is an energy-saving move.
+For homes with central air conditioning, setting the thermostat higher in summer is an energy saver.
 The key is to keep the indoor temperature as close as possible to the temperature outside.
-When used with a fan to disrupt and circulate cool air, a colder setting isn’t really needed.
-To prevent the air conditioning system from going off before it reaches the preset level, don’t place heat-generating appliances like TVs or lamps near the thermostat.
+When using a fan to disrupt and circulate cool air, a colder A/C setting isn’t really needed.
+To prevent the air conditioning system from turning on too soon, don’t place heat-generating appliances like TVs or lamps near the thermostat.

-If you don’t need to cool the upper floors of a multi-level house while you’re out and about during the day, try other methods to keep heat at a minimum.
+If you don’t need to cool the upper floors of a house while you’re out and about during the day, try other methods to keep heat at a minimum.
 Pulling down shades or drawing curtains prevents strong sunlight from entering rooms and heating them.
-Or, you can utilize a window fan and an exhaust setting that will pull hot air out of the house.
-Window fans operate by either pulling fresh air inside, pushing (the exhaust setting) warm, stale air out, or doing both at the exact same time.
-With an 8″ Electrically Reversible Twin Window Fan or an Electrically Reversible Twin Window Fan with Remote Control, you can turn off the air conditioner while you are out, and let the twin fans do the work of keeping hot air outside where it belongs.
+Or, you can utilize a window fan on the exhaust setting to pull hot air out of the house.
+Window fans operate by pulling fresh air inside, pushing warm air out, or doing both at the same time.
+With an Electrically Reversible Twin Window Fan with Bluetooth®, you can turn off the air conditioner while you are out, and let the twin fans do the work of keeping hot air outside where it belongs.

 Comfortable Living News … brought to you by Lasko Products, LLC, leaders in innovative, quality, high-performance home comfort products at a great value.